New Form Based Code Adopted by City Council

 Land in Downtown is currently comprised of four zones as follows:

-Town Center: Encompassing 81 acres is an area envisioned as the heart and core of downtown, characterized by an intensive mix of uses, a vibrant and active streetscape, the most pedestrian-scaled land use and circulation system downtown, and includes an important public gathering space.
+Town Center(TC): An area envisioned as the heart and core of downtown, characterized by an intensive mix of uses, a vibrant and active streetscape, the most pedestrian-scaled land use and circulation system downtown, and includes an important public gathering space.

-Mixed Commercial: These “gateways” to downtown Covington on the west and east encompass 231 acres.
+Mixed Commercial(MC): These “gateways” to downtown Covington along 272nd on the west and east encompass the largest area within the Downtown.
 This zone accommodates a diverse mix of uses, emphasizing retail and employment, with increased walkability and access for all modes of travel.
 Large format retail, auto-oriented uses and public uses may be part of the mix, provided they’re compatible with the area’s pedestrian-oriented scale and character.

-Mixed Housing & Office: Totaling 67 acres, this zone includes infill housing and office development designed to be compatible with surrounding residential uses.
+Mixed Housing & Office(MHO): This zone is primarily existing single-family residences with zoning that will allow infill housing and office development designed to be compatible with surrounding residential uses.
 Cottage housing types or single family detached housing may also be part of this zoning district.

-General Commercial: This 95-acre area is envisioned to include the broadest range of uses of any in the downtown, including commercial, light manufacturing, office, transportation and utility uses, as well as residential uses buffered from more intensive uses to provide transition space and coordination of different kinds of development.
+General Commercial(GC): This area is envisioned to include the broadest range of uses of any in the downtown, including commercial, light manufacturing, office, transportation and utility uses, as well as residential uses buffered from more intensive uses to provide transition space and coordination of different kinds of development.

 - Wendy’s - A 3,227sf restaurant with drive-through facilities.